 What Does it Mean to Group Intercambio?

-I think intercambios are a great way to get out there and meet new people!
+I think intercambios, or language exchanges, are a great way to get out there and meet new people!
 I have participated in two types of intercambios since living abroad here in Spain.
 For right now, though, let's focus on group intercambios.

 With Facebook groups and Couchsurfing (read about Couchsurfing here and here) it is now easier than ever to find a group intercambio, or a group meeting where a bunch of people who want to exchange (intercambiar) languages can meet up and talk.
 These are a great way to meet other people in the city, including Spanish people (which is honestly not as easy as it sounds).

 The type of people that frequent intercambios can vary from travelers who are just passing through the city and want to meet up for a drink, to locals who are looking to improve their language skills, to foreign residents in the city who want to improve their Spanish.
-Depending on the type of exchange that you attend depends on the type of people that go.
+Depending on the type of exchange that you attend, you'll find different types of people that go.
 I have been to intercambios that are mostly foreign people, but I have also been to some that are mostly Spanish people.
 The nice thing about intercambios is that people are there to share with you, which means that whoever is attending is looking to talk and learn.

 Another really great thing about group intercambios is that they are really informal* which means you can go with the intention only to meet people independently of the languages they speak, or you can go ready to practice.
 (However, if you are looking for a really intense language exchange, maybe a one-on-one intercambio is better for you.)
 Also, these group meetings are about having fun.
 That means that people don’t go with their textbooks, but instead talk about things they like to do, eat, etc.